Why you might consider an 84-month car loan

 The loans seem more affordable

-Until recently, the longest car loan lenders would ever consider was 72 months, or six years.
+For many years, the longest car loan most lenders would consider was 72 months, or six years.

 Newer, 84-month loans tempt borrowers with even smaller payments over an even lengthier term.

 This can seem very appealing if you have a limited budget and can't afford the payments on a shorter-term loan.